JKobe23/ToneFetch/README.md

 # ToneFetch
-ToneFetch is a music streaming app built using Android Studio and Firebase by Jad Koubaissi :)
+ToneFetch is an online music streaming app built using Android Studio and Firebase by Jad Koubaissi :)
 App logo created by myself.

 Accessing the app is direct, after cloning and running on Android Studio: